AmiriShavaki/Atmega16-Simple-Security-Alarm-System/README.md

 + SIM800L
 + DFPlayer Mini
 + PIR and door sensors
++ STK500 (as a programmer for AVR microcontrollers)
 + 4700uF 6.3v Capacitor
 + 3.3k and 2.2k ohms resistors
 + BD140 and BD139 transistors to drive output TTL voltage of the PIR sensor